Eilana Lappalainen, Soprano

 1984 – 1992

-EILANA LAPPALAINEN’S engagement schedule during the 2011-12 season includes performing Silvia in Mascagni’s Zanetto at Carnegie Hall, the Czech Republic, Greece and a studio recording with Jennifer Larmore.
-She will sing the role of Beatrice in Der Vipern by Christian Jost for her debut in Bern, Switzerland.
-Marie in Wozzeck brings her to Rome and she will perform her first Leonore in Il trovatore with Virginia Opera.
-Ms. Lappalainen will return to Vilnius in the David Aldon production of Salome with the Lithuanian National Opera.
-The concert stage will hear her in Taranto and Catania Italy, Katowice Poland, Mexico City, Greece and California.
+Ms. Lappalainen’s engagement schedule during the 2011-12 season included performing Silvia in Mascagni’s Zanetto at Carnegie Hall, the Czech Republic, Greece and a studio recording with Jennifer Larmore.
+She sang the role of Beatrice in Der Vipern by Christian Jost for her debut in Bern, Switzerland.
+Marie in Wozzeck brought her to Rome where she performed her first Leonore in Il trovatore with Virginia Opera.
+She returned to Vilnius in the David Aldon production of Salome with the Lithuanian National Opera.
+On the concert stage, she was a featured artist in Taranto and Catania, Italy, Katowice, Poland, Mexico City, Greece and California.